 Click here to view a sample of the Seperac MBE outline before you purchase.
 For example, the outline is in a protected PDF format to prevent copying/sharing and each page is watermarked.
 Thus, while you can print it, you cannot copy from it or edit it.

-The majority of my time is spent trying to better understand what is tested on the MBE and making an outline that reflects those beliefs that is proportional to the amounts those items will contribute to your score.
-The result is 175 pages of black letter law (25 pages per MBE subject) where each page is expected to represent 1 question you will see on the MBE.
-While most bar outlines suffer from outline bloat (always adding content but never re-balancing), this outline only contains what I expect to be tested and is proportioned accordingly (meaning you are taking calculated risks using my materials).
-For example, my section on RAP is much smaller than any similarly sized bar outline.
-Meanwhile, my section on DJ is much larger than similarly sized outlines.
-However, subscribers should treat this outline as their MBE study bible because it is a very concise outline that pinpoints what will be on the exam, both proportionally and contextually, making it an excellent reflection of the F19 MBE exam.
-For example, the new areas the MBE currently tests (e.g. Fair Housing Act, broker’s commissions, title insurance, zoning/non-conforming uses, voluminous summaries, and many more) are proportionally and contentually covered in the outline.
-I strongly believe you can pick up 3-6 MBE points just from this outline’s coverage of these new MBE areas (which most other outlines fail to cover appropriately).
-In contrast, if something is not significantly covered in the black letter law sections of this outline, it is not important for the upcoming exam.
+The majority of my time is spent trying to understand the bar exam and make outlines reflective of the exam in such a way that the content is proportioned based on how much it will contribute to your score.
+For example, the new areas the MBE currently tests are proportionally and contentually covered in this outline.
+Accordingly, the black letter law portions of this MBE outline only contain the content I expect to be tested to the upcoming MBE (meaning you are somewhat taking calculated risks using my materials).
+For example, some sections of my outline are much smaller than any similarly sized bar outline.
+Meanwhile, other sections are much larger than similarly sized outlines.
+However, subscribers should treat this outline as their MBE study bible because I regard it as more contentually on-point than similarly sized outlines.
+For example, I strongly believe you can pick up extra MBE points simply from this outline’s coverage of the new MBE areas which most other outlines fail to cover appropriately.
+In contrast, if something is not significantly covered in the black letter law sections of this outline, I do not regard it as important for the upcoming MBE.

-The outline content is proportioned based on the 2019 NCBE MBE Subject Matter Outline (along with what I expect to be tested on the upcoming MBE).
+The outline content is proportioned based on the NCBE MBE Subject Matter Outline (along with what I expect to be tested on the upcoming MBE).
 For example, based on the NBCE Subject Matter outline, the subject of Real Property consists of five categories: (1) Ownership; (2) Rights in Land; (3) Contracts; (4) Mortgages; and (5) Titles.
 Each category is equally weighted, meaning each category will represent 20% of your Real Property MBE score.
 However, if you look at the MBE outlines of the big bar reviews, you would not see anything remotely close to these proportions.
 For example, 44% of Barbri’s Real Property outline is based on category 1 (Ownership) even though it is only 20% of an examinee’s MBE score.
 Meanwhile, 7% of Barbri’s Real Property outline is based on category 3 (Contracts) even though it is 20% of an examinee’s MBE score.
 Likewise, 8% of Barbri’s Real Property outline is based on category 4 (Mortgages) even though it is 20% of an examinee’s MBE score.
 Kaplan and Themis are similar.
 For Kaplan, 45% of Kaplan’s Real Property outline is based on category 1 (Ownership); 9% is based on category 3 (Contracts) and 9% is based on category 4 (Mortgages).
 For Themis, 36% of Themis’ Real Property MBE outline is based on category 1 (Ownership); 9% is based on category 3 (Contracts) and 12% is based on category 4 (Mortgages).
 In contrast, my MBE outline consists of about 175 pages of black letter law where each page is intended to represent one MBE question.
 The one thing I can assure you about my outline is that you are wasting very little time when you read it – almost every piece of information is relevant to the upcoming MBE exam.